Regina Hall: Career

 In 1997, Hall appeared in her first television commercial at the age of 26.
 Her television career began with a role on the soap opera Loving, and guest appearances on the Fox police drama New York Undercover.
 She played Candy in the 1999 film The Best Man.
-She left a lasting impression on viewers with her portrayal of the character Candace "Candy" Sparks.
 Hall reflected: "It was my very first movie.
 I met Sanaa Lathan on it, and we did Love and Basketball together, which was my second film.
 And then, at that point, I was visiting L.A. to stay and it led to a third film and a fourth film.
 And it was really a big deal because I'd never been on a set before."

 Hall gained more recognition with her role in the comedy-horror-spoof Scary Movie (and the sequels Scary Movie 2, Scary Movie 3, and Scary Movie 4) portraying the sex-crazed Brenda Meeks, and the TV movie Disappearing Acts.
-The Scary Movie films would become some of her best known roles.
-In 2001, Hall landed the role of Coretta Lipp on the prime-time drama Ally McBeal, which was originally a recurring role over several episodes but was made a main character in the 5th season of the show.
+The Scary Movie films are some of her best known roles.
+In 2001, Hall landed the role of Coretta Lipp on the prime-time drama Ally McBeal, which was originally a recurring role over several episodes but was made a main character in the fifth season of the show.
 A year later, she starred in the action-drama Paid in Full, a film directed by Charles Stone III.
-Since then, she has appeared in leading roles in films such as Malibu's Most Wanted, King's Ransom and The Honeymooners.
+She has appeared in leading roles in films such as Malibu's Most Wanted, King's Ransom and The Honeymooners.

 She appeared in the film Law Abiding Citizen in 2009.
 She had a role in the 2010 Danneel Harris and Arielle Kebbel film Mardi Gras.
 From its fall 2010 debut until a series overhaul in January 2011, Regina Hall portrayed Deputy District Attorney Evelyn Price on Law & Order: LA.